CanopyTax/frontend-rfc/README.md

 2. Something oppressively prescriptive.
 3. A technical review process where people get feedback on difficult problems they're facing.
 Although important, the RFC is not how technical reviews happen.
+4. A list of technical debt initiatives.
+This RFC explains the decisions we've made as a group for frontend, but doesn't track the progress of those decisions.

 ## Signs that this is working
 1. The content is up-to-date and people care about it.